New Patient Referral

 New patient wait times can still be significant, but every effort is made to offer more urgent new patients earlier appointments where possible.
 We hope to be able to bring most patients forward by a little or, if urgent, by many months.

-Please send all referrals by Healthlink or other Secure Messaging.
+Please send all referrals by Healthlink.

 This helps us keep books open and allows us to allocate more resources to managing patient needs and cancellation lists.